FixBD/Educare/readme.txt

 <b>Educare is a powerful online School/College students & results management system dev by FixBD.
 This plugin allows you to manage and publish students results.
 This is a School/College students & results management plugin that was created to make WordPress a more powerful CMS.</b>

 Educare help you to easily control over your institute students at online.
-You can easily Add/Edit/Delete Students, Results, Class, Exam, Year, Extra field, Custom Result Rules, Auto calculations and much more...
+You can easily Add/Edit/Delete Students, Results, Class, Group, Exam, Year, Extra field, Custom Result Rules, Auto calculations and much more...
 Also you can import & export unlimited students and results just one click!

-Just install and manage  your School, College, Coaching Center & personal website with existing Features of Educare.
-Remember, all Features of Educare is completely free of charge!
+Just install and manage your institute, school, college, coaching center & personal website with existing features of Educare.
+Remember, all features of Educare is completely free of charge!

+### Our Vision

-Finally, we're going to add features to this plugin that you won't find in any premium plugin.
+We’re continuously additing features to this plugin that you won’t find in any premium plugin.
 And we will give you all these premium features for free.
 Because, we believe in freedom and understand the value of your work or dreams!

+### Our Mission

+Our mission is to build a great software that will reform education.
+Our future plan is to make Educare a fully virtual school.

 One more thing, Features are added based on user (Your) feedback.
 Because Educare is built for the user.
 If it doesn't work for the people it's made for, it's useless.
 So, Educare authorities value of user feedback.
 You can send your feedback here:
 [https://wordpress.org/plugins/educare/#reviews](https://wordpress.org/plugins/educare/#reviews)

 Also, If you have face any problems and need our support (Totally Free!), Please contact us with this email: